benjouira/Data-pre-processing/README.md

 # Data-pre-processing

-a complex example for fetching data and extract features
+a complex example for fetching data and extracting features